 The eye specialists and the ancillary team at Eyemantra Eye Centre are fully aware that our children require special nurturing and care to thrive, and achieve their full potential.
 The team of eye care professionals is happy to partner with you in your efforts to ensure the best eye care for your child.

-Eyemantra Eye Centre offers state-of-the-art technology in child vision care, with the empathy and compassion that is the hallmark of the patient acre with the group.
-The specialist services and eye tests for children, in addition to primary eye care, include:
+Eyemantra Eye Centre offers ethical technology in child vision care, with the insight compassion that is the hallmark of the patient acre with the group.
+The expert services and eye tests for children, in a supplement to primary eye care, include:

 - Vision assessment and refraction under dilation